Eating healthy on a tight budget is one thing, but is it possible to eat healthy food on an ‘instant noodle’ budget?

 EAT PLENTY OF VEGGIES AND OTHER NUTRIENT DENSE FOODS

-Get more VALUE from your grocery budget by focusing on foods that are high in nutrients like vegetables.
+Get more VALUE from your grocery budget by focusing on foods that are high in nutrients like beans and vegetables.

-Vegetables are not only high in nutrients and low on cost, especially if you focus on seasonal produce.
-Coupled with a starch and some cheap protein (think stir fried veggies, rice and a fried egg), you have a complete and nutritious meal for only a dollar or so per serve.
+Vegetables and legumes are high in nutrients and low in cost, especially if you focus on seasonal produce.
+Coupled with a starch and some cheap protein (think of stir-fried veggies, rice and a fried egg), you have a complete and nutritious meal for only a dollar or so per serve.

 There are two specific nutrients to focus on – especially at breakfast – if you want to eat well and save money: protein and fibre.

 Studies (and these) show that eating more lean protein at breakfast can make you feel fuller for longer and reduce snacking throughout the day, saving you calories and money.
 It can also help you concentrate longer, important for kids at school!